 The Attack

-The protocol should include a check that h1h_1 and h2h_2 generate the same cyclic subgroup and that their discrete log relation is unknown.
+The protocol should include a check that h1 and h2 generate the same cyclic subgroup and that their discrete log relation is unknown.
 But many implementations skip this verification entirely, trusting the sender to have generated them correctly.

-An attacker exploits this by setting h2=1h_2 = 1.
+An attacker exploits this by setting h2=1.
 Now the commitment collapses:

-The blinding term vanishes, and zz directly reveals h1mh_1^m.
-To extract mm, the attacker has two options:
+The blinding term vanishes, and z directly reveals h1m.
+To extract m, the attacker has two options:

-Either way, the attacker recovers mm and breaks the proof.
+Either way, the attacker recovers m and breaks the proof.
 This leaks the victim's secret value that was supposed to be protected by the zero-knowledge property.

 BitGo Wallet: Missing Proof of Knowledge